sbb-design-systems/lyne-components/src/components/sbb-radio-button-group/readme.md

   <sbb-radio-button value="Value three">Option three</sbb-radio-button>
 </sbb-radio-button-group>
 ```

+Pressing a `sbb-radio-button` checks it and unchecks the previously selected one, if any.
+They can also be controlled programmatically by setting the value property of the parent radio group to the value of the radio.

 Please note that within a `sbb-radio-button-group`, only one `sbb-radio-button` can be selected at a time;
 if you need to select more than one item, it is recommended to use the `sbb-checkbox-group` component.